 Utility Invoice Review Request

-If you your utility bill is unusually high and you have ruled out all high consumption possibilities, you may request a review of your invoice.
+If your utility bill is unusually high and you have ruled out all high consumption possibilities, you may request a review of your invoice.
 Applicable fees may apply.

 To request the review, please complete the Utility Invoice Review Request Form.